Add the dynamic library plus any non-system dynamic library dependencies as "Native References" in Xamarin Studio.

 It is not strictly necessary to include dynamic libraries as Native References

 when using them in a MonoMac app.
 It is the easiest option when using single-file libraries.
-But for frameworks a better option is to mimic the layout of Objective-C apps and copy each framework folder directly into the Content
+But for frameworks a better option is to mimic the layout of Objective-C apps and copy each framework folder directly into the Content directory of the app bundle.
+In most cases, this approach will require a few additional steps to tell the MonoMac app where to find the libraries.

 Another update with more details soon.